SoundnessBench: A Soundness Benchmark for Neural Network Verifiers: Experiments

 \section{Experiments}

 In this section, we conduct comprehensive experiments.
 We first build our SoundnessBench by our proposed method with implementation details provided in \Cref{sec:exp_imp}, we evaluate the effectiveness of our training in \Cref{sec:training_results}.
 We then use our benchmark to test the soundness of several state-of-the-art NN verifiers in \Cref{sec:testing_results}.
 Additionally, in \Cref{sec:ablation}, we conduct an ablation study to justify the design choices for our training.
-We also provide additional results in the appendix about testing NN verifiers with synthetic bugs (\Cref{sec:syn_bug}) and repeating our experiments with multiple random seeds (\Cref{sec:multiple_seeds}).
+We also provide additional results in the appendix about testing NN verifiers with synthetic bugs (Appendix~\ref{ap:syn_bug}), repeating our experiments with multiple random seeds (Appendix~\ref{ap:multiple_seeds}), and experimenting on MNIST (Appendix~\ref{app:mnist}).